 Most CGMs include three main components:

-• A small sensor that is inserted just under the skin (where it reads glucose levels in interstitial fluid, or the fluid between cells)
+• A small sensor that is inserted just under the skin (where it reads glucose levels in interstitial fluid, or the fluid between body cells)

 • A receiver or smartphone that displays the readings and glucose trend data